pflanze/ml2json/CONTACT.md

 But reports can alternatively also be sent to the ["issues" tracker](https://github.com/pflanze/ml2json/issues) on Github.
-See [bugs and sponsoring](//bugs_and_sponsoring.md) for the bug list concerning the current development version.
+See [bugs](//bugs.md) for the bug list concerning the current development version.